daadaamed/5bloc-blockchain-dapp/propertyTokenSolana/propertytoken/README.md

 - **Smart Contracts**: Rust with **Anchor framework**
 - **Decentralized Storage**: IPFS
 - **Unit Testing**: Anchor testing framework
-- **Action:** A user can transfer a property token to another user.
-- **Business Rule:** Only the current owner can transfer a property, and the recipient must not exceed the 4-property limit.
-The DApp records the change by updating the owner field and appending the previous owner to the property’s history.
-- **Example:** User1 transfers her “Cozy House” token to User2.
-The DApp updates the property’s record, ensuring that User2's portfolio remains within the allowed limit.

 ### 3. Smart Contract Functions